remote

 Best for: Solo IT, small IT teams, MSPs looking for a direct TeamViewer replacement.
 The $6/month plan is one of the best entry points in the market for unattended access.

-ConnectWise ScreenConnect holds ~7.5% market share in the remote-support category (6sense, 2025).
-It's the reference tool for MSPs working within the ConnectWise ecosystem (PSA, RMM).
-Its per-concurrent-session pricing makes it particularly efficient for technical teams with high session volumes.
+ConnectWise ScreenConnect (ConnectWise, US MSP software vendor) is the reference tool for MSPs working within the ConnectWise ecosystem (PSA, RMM).
+Its per-concurrent-session pricing makes it efficient for technical teams with high session volumes.
+ScreenConnect Standard is listed at $45/month per concurrent tech and Premium at $55/month when billed annually (Source: ScreenConnect, 2026).

 2026 pricing (annual):